gabrielafilippelli/Movie-Correlation-Analysis/README.md

 ## Overview
 With a dataset containing 6820 movies (220 movies per year, 1986-2016).
-I looked at what variables effect the gross revenue from movies.
+I looked at which variables effect the gross revenue from movies.
 I used Python Notebook to clean and visualize the data, and identified key drivers of movie budgets and gross revenue fluctuations in various films across multiple genres.

 ## Code Used:
 Python Version: 3.8